CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 • Muscle control.
 Baby’s attempts at touching, looking and interacting are very tiny at first.

-After a few weeks, you’ll eventually notice your baby sleeping for longer stretches of time—though it takes some time for them to learn to sleep longer at night—feeding more regularly as their stomachs grow, and interacting with you more by cooing and gurgling for longer periods of alertness.
+After a few weeks, you’ll eventually notice baby sleeping for longer stretches of time—though it takes some time for them to learn to sleep longer at night—feeding more regularly as their stomachs grow, and interacting with you more by cooing and gurgling for longer periods of alertness.
 And soon after, real interaction.
 “By 2, 3, months of age, your baby has changed dramatically from being a fetus to being able to do the most important thing a person can do: develop a dance of back-and-forth reciprocity—you smile, I smile, you smile back,” Karp tells The Bump.

 Tips For Helping Baby Get Through The Fourth Trimester

-Even if your baby is easygoing, expect some fussiness, especially in the first couple of weeks.
+Even if baby is easygoing, expect some fussiness, especially in the first couple of weeks.
 Checking for hunger (most babies eat roughly every two hours), dirty diapers, the need to burp should be your regular routine.
-If your baby is otherwise well and becomes excessively fussy, you may have to get creative.
+If baby is otherwise well and becomes excessively fussy, you may have to get creative.

 • Skin to skin.
-Holding your baby close and upright, with both of you wrapped in a blanket if it’s cold, helps soothe baby by getting her close to your heartbeat, your scent and your warmth.
+Holding your baby close and upright, with both of you wrapped in a blanket if it’s cold, helps soothe baby by getting them close to your heartbeat, your scent and your warmth.

 • A warm bath.
 Warm water can be relaxing for some babies and might help you establish a bedtime routine.

-If these don’t work, your baby may be overstimulated, gassy, overtired or a combination of all three.
+If these don’t work, baby may be overstimulated, gassy, overtired or a combination of all three.
 Trying out Karp’s 5 S’s could bring your baby closer to sleep:

 • Swaddle.
 Snugly wrapping baby like a burrito—arms in—recreates the security of the womb and helps to squelch baby’s startle reflex, which can jerk them awake.

 • Shushing.
-Start by making shushing noises into baby’s ear that are as loud as baby’s cry, which might be reminiscent of noises she heard in the womb—the whooshing of blood pulsating by.
+Start by making shushing noises into baby’s ear that are as loud as baby’s cry, which might be reminiscent of noises they heard in the womb—the whooshing of blood pulsating by.
 Gradually lower your decibel as baby relaxes.

 “Twenty years ago, people were worried about spoiling their babies, giving their babies too much attention,” Karp says.
 “We’ve moved the ball down the field in terms of helping parents understand that their babies need closeness and responsiveness, which builds secure attachments.”